fawzi/blip/README.txt

 If the default generator is not good enough you can create tests that use a custom generator like this:
 {{{
-    private mixin testInit!(manualInit,checkInit) customTst;
+    private mixin testInit!(checkInit,manualInit) customTst;
 }}}
 in manualInit you have the following variables: arg0,arg1,... : variable of the first,second,... argument that you can initialize
-    (if you use it you are supposed to initialize it) arg0_i,arg1_i,... : index variable for combinatorial (extensive) coverage. if you use it you probably want to initialize the next variable arg0_max, arg1_max,...: variable that can be initialized to an uint that gives the maximum value of arg0_i+1, arg1_i+1,... giving it a non 0 value makes the combinatorial machine work, and does not set test.hasRandom to true for this variable If an argument is not defined the default generation procedure
+    (if you use it you are supposed to initialize it) arg0_i,arg1_i,... : index variable for combinatorial (extensive) coverage. if you use it you probably want to initialize the next variable arg0_nEl, arg1_nEl,...: variable that can be initialized to an int and defaults to -1 abs(argI_nEl) gives the number of elements of argI_i, if argI_nEl>=0 then a purely combinatorial generation is assumed, and does not set test.hasRandom to true for this variable whereas if argI_nEl<0 a random component in the generation is assumed If the argument argI is not used in manualInit the default generation procedure
 {{{
     Rand r=...;
-    argI=generateRandom!(typeof(argI))(r,argI_i,argI_max);
+    argI=generateRandom!(typeof(argI))(r,argI_i,argI_nEl,acceptable);
 }}}
 is used.
 checkInit can be used if the generation of the random configurations is mostly good,